haydenwalker980/dtel/docs/Payment.md

 | [Glenn Bot List](https://glennbotlist.xyz/bot/377609965554237453/vote) | Once every 12 hours |
 | [top.gg](https://top.gg/bot/377609965554237453/vote) | Once every 12 hours, 20 credits per vote on weekends |

-Votes to bots.onDiscord.xyz will not be counted as they don't have an API for votes.

 The user with the highest number of votes given to us in a week will receive 1 month of [VIP](./VIP%20Number/) for free!
 See [support server](https://discord.gg/RN7pxrB) for details.

-### I'm a developer and I want DTel to accept payments from my bot!
-DTel no longer set up individual integrations.
-Please consider [integrating with Discoin](http://discoin.gitbook.io/).